 The conclusion that the District's use of the "calming center" did not constitute a disciplinary removal is based on two main considerations.
 Firstly, the "calming center" was identified in the Student's IEP as a setting-based, therapeutic intervention for times when the Student was experiencing difficulty regulating behavior in primary classroom.
-Secondly, the District ensured that the Student continued to receive services consistent with recalming center."
+Secondly, the District ensured that the Student continued to receive services consistent with T IEP in the "calming center."